CoEDL/hermes/README.md

 Hermes was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pydub, and pygame as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
 It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/).
+Additional development by [Jameson Nguyen](https://github.com/JNRuan).

 It was originally created to produce language resources for the [Indigenous Language Robots](http://www.itee.uq.edu.au/cis/opal/ngukurr) project at the [University of Queensland](https://uq.edu.au),